AG7GN/nexus-utilities/README.md

 ## Test Piano script

 `test-piano.sh` allows you to test the operation of your `pianoX.sh` script by simulating what the [check-piano.sh](#check-piano-script) does when the Pi starts.
 Set the piano switches as desired, then open a Terminal and run `test-piano.sh`.
 The script will tell you which script will run based on which switch levers are down.
 It will not actually run the `pianoX.sh` script.

+## Direwolf APRS GUI

+`dw_aprs_gui.sh` provides a GUI to configure Direwolf to process APRS traffic.
+It can configured as a generic digipeater (fill-in or full) and/or an iGate.
+You can also supply your own Direwolf configuration rather than using one of the generic configurations.

 ## Direwolf and pat GUI